FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 Each of the above two functions asynchronously processes the `familyMembers` array into new objects that contain key information.
 Now, you can implement the functions that make use of those objects.

-First is `buildFamilyArray()`, which filters key information from the object returned from `getFamilyUsers` to build a view model to display.
+First is `buildFamilyArray()`, which filters key information from the object returned from `getUserProfiles` to build a view model to display.

 ```js
 function buildFamilyArray(users) {